Planning-nl/app-api-documentation/README_EN.md

 ### Fix options

-Suppose you attempt to place a `projectphase` (query block) outside the project.
-A validation error is typically returned, showing the available options:
+If you try to place a `projectphase` (request block) outside the project, a validation error usually occurs.
+The error message shows possible options:

 ```json
 {